Google Earth Pro Not Responding in Windows 11/10

 Google Earth Pro Windows 11/10 error 1603

-The Google Earth error 1603 in Windows 11/10 means that Google Earth is already installed and you can’t install it now unless you remove it.
+The Google Earth error 1603 in Windows 11/10 indicates that Google Earth is already installed and cannot be installed again unless it is removed.

-This usually happens when users accidentally deleted the desktop shortcut for Google Earth Pro and thought that it was removed or not exist in your Windows PC.
-If that’s the case, you simply have to go to the Google Earth Pro directory and create a shortcut of the Exe launcher on your desktop again.
+This typically happens when users accidentally delete the desktop shortcut for Google Earth Pro and believe that it has been removed or does not exist on their Windows PC.
+If this is the case, simply go to the Google Earth Pro directory and create a shortcut for the Exe launcher on your desktop again.
 The folder is usually located in C:\Program Files (x86)\Google\Google Earth Pro\client.

-You can, of course, uninstall Google Earth Pro first via add or remove program, then re-launch the Google Earth Pro installer again, and see if the issue can be resolved.
+Alternatively, you can uninstall Google Earth Pro via the “Add or Remove Programs” feature, then relaunch the Google Earth Pro installer to see if the issue is resolved.

 Google Earth keeps spinning

-This often happen when you have input devices such as a gaming controller currently plugged and active in your Windows 10/11 computer.
+This often occurs when you have input devices such as a gaming controller currently plugged in and active on your Windows 10/11 computer.
 Google Earth will attempt to use the controller as well when spinning the Earth for you.
-If you don’t want to use any non-mouse controller in Google Earth Pro, make sure to disable the option outlined above.
+If you don’t want to use any non-mouse controller in Google Earth Pro, make sure to disable the “Enable Controller” option.

 Google Earth keeps showing blurry images

-First off, you need to know that not all satellite images are in high-resolution.
-In most cases, high-res imagery are only available when you view large cities with high population.
-Rural areas or inhabited areas will generally have lower quality images.
+Not all satellite images are in high resolution.
+In most cases, high-resolution imagery is only available when you view large cities with high population density.
+Rural or less populated areas will generally have lower quality images.

 Nyau Wai Hoe